 3. Awareness of immigration policies is crucial when planning studies abroad, as visa restrictions may limit flexibility.

 Securing an Abroad Education Loan for Nigerian Students can be challenging due to high tuition fees, living costs, and strict bank requirements.
-Platforms like Propelld make the process easier by connecting students with multiple banks and NBFCs, offering flexible terms, faster approvals, and support tailored for Nigerian students studying abroad.
+Propelld offers Indian students collateral-free, marks-based education loans (up to ₹1 Crore for study abroad) with 100% of fees financed, no co-applicant, and instant approval in 48 hours; Nigerian nationals studying abroad should also explore international lenders such as MPOWER Financing and Prodigy Finance.
 With the right lender, you can focus on your education and career goals without worrying about funding delays.

 Apply with Propelld today and get tailored loan options for your abroad studies.